Regulatory

 The stable/improving objective is also related to these performance indicators, but is more relevant to monitoring water quality.
 In order to verify that conditions on and downstream of the properties are stable/improving, Cameco has continued to monitor the progress of natural recovery and the expected localized improvements from the additional remedial measures implemented at the properties.
 Meeting these objectives will ensure human health and ecological risk are managed to acceptable levels to allow for a release from licensing.

-20 properties were released from CNSC licensing in 2019, with 19 properties transferred to the IC Program and 1 property free-released.
-In 2022, an additional 18 properties were released from CNSC licensing and are expected to be transferred to the IC Program by the end of 2022.
+The release of the Beaverlodge properties from CNSC licensing into the IC Program has been a gradual process, beginning with the first five properties in 2009.
+Twenty more properties were released from CNSC licensing in 2019, with 19 properties transferred to the IC Program and one property free-released.
+In 2022, an additional 18 properties were released from CNSC licensing and were transferred to the IC Program.